prodrive11/light_poc/docs/UI.md

 # Scalable Data Fabric Architecture

-UI chard data provider and caching service is always a compromise between acuracy and performance.
+UI chart data provider and caching service is always a compromise between acuracy and performance.
-By the nature of the use case, stored and presented can be optimized for most use cases:
+By the nature of the use case, stored and presented data can be optimized for most use cases:
  - varioius tick data snapshots can be taken at different time intervals,
    this can include ie.: `ohlc`, `mavg`, `ema`, `vwap` calculations for those data sets
  - if precision requested is significant, returned data can be further interpolated from snapshots
- - many copies can be deployed (to speed up read-times)
+ - many copies can be deployed (to speed up read-times), and remove queues
  - caches with most frequently or recent data

 Gateway and load-balancer system in then necessary to support such a data fabric.